creme332/abacusLite/README.md

 - Simple UI.

 ## Tutorial mode
-Enter two numbers and the computer will walk you through how to use an abacus for basic arithmetic operations.
+Enter two numbers and the computer will walk you through how to use an abacus for basic arithmetic operations (addition and subtraction).

 - Input validation.
 - Auto-fill feature.